laminas/automatic-releases/README.md

 To keep branches synchronized merge-ups are used.

-That consists in getting the changes of a specific released branch merged all the way up to `master`.
-This ensures that all release branches and the `master` branch are up-to-date and will never present a bug which has already been fixed.
+That consists in getting the changes of a specific released branch merged all the way up to the current default branch.
+This ensures that all release branches are up-to-date and will never present a bug which has already been fixed.

 **Example**